tye-exe/Mine/README.md

 # Mine!
 A paper based plugin for claiming land in modern versions of Minecraft!

+If you find an exploit when using the most recent version of mine, you can:
+- Open an bug report via an issue on github.
+- Join the (yet to be created) discord server & report the bug there.

+If you report a bug that is a legitimate bug then you're name with a link of your choice can be added to this readme!

 ## Commands
 Mine! works off of one main command ("/mine" or "/.") with lots of options.